Use the Sling Resource Merger in AEM using-the-sling-resource-merger-in-aem

 *hides all. -

-sling:orderBefore(String)Contains the name of the sibling node that the current node should be positioned in front of.
+sling:orderBefore(String)It contains the name of the sibling node that the current node is positioned in front of.

 To create an overlay or override you need to recreate the original node, with the equivalent structure, under the destination (usually /apps).
 For example: